-Underage Drinking Statistics Within the United States
+Underage Drinking Statistics Within the US.

 Underage drinking statistics tell the story of America’s battle with alcoholism.
 Knowing how many young people are drinking encourages governments and communities to step up their efforts for prevention and treatment.